ibrahimSaad36/Linux-Image-From-Scratch/Toolchain/README.md

 ### Why we need a cross-compiler?

-Because the target architecture differs from the architecture of the host machine which means different ISA, different considerations such as if this target supports hardware FPU or the compiler will handle all floating point computations on its own, also if the target is little endian or big Indian so, we need a compiler that can understand the target's ISA and the architecture.
+Because the target architecture differs from the architecture of the host machine (the host machine is the machine you're writing the code on it and compile this code to run it on a different machine) which means different ISA, different considerations such as if this target supports hardware FPU or the compiler will handle all floating point computations on its own, also if the target is little endian or big Indian so, we need a compiler that can understand the target's ISA and the architecture.